Deducteam/lambdapi/doc/terms.rst

 **Remark:** for any regular identifier ``i``, ``{|i|}`` and ``i`` are identified.

-**Remark:** identifiers ending with a non-negative integer with leading zeros cannot be used for bound variable names.
+**Remark:** Escaped identifiers or regular identifiers ending with a non-negative integer with leading zeros cannot be used for bound variable names.

 **Convention:** identifiers starting with an uppercase letter denote types (e.g.  ``Nat``, ``List``), and identifiers starting with a